-This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [8].
+This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems.
 The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
 The TOE is the platform for the Smartcard Embedded Software.
-The Smartcard Embedded Software itself is not part of the TOE.